mikess314/Thinkful-Final-Capstone/README.md

 # Thinkful-Final-Capstone
-Clickbait Recognition Model using Text Summarization and Similarity Comparisons
+Text Summarization using Scrapy and RNN